Magic vs. Hawks Prediction & Picks - January 7

 - Computer Predicted Total: 236.2

-- Atlanta covers the spread when it is a 2.5-point favorite or more 15.4% of the time.
-That's less often than Orlando covers as an underdog of 2.5 or more (65%).

-- Atlanta's games have gone over the total 64.7% of the time this season (22 out of 34), which is more often than Orlando's games have (17 out of 35).
+- Atlanta and its opponents have gone over the point total 64.7% of the time this season (22 out of 34).
+That's more often than Orlando and its opponents have (17 out of 35).

-- The Hawks have a .562 winning percentage as a moneyline favorite (9-7) this season while the Magic have a .435 winning percentage as a moneyline underdog (10-13).
+- As a moneyline favorite this season, the Hawks are 9-7, a better record than the Magic have posted (10-13) as moneyline underdogs.

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.